RM-Sharma999/COVID-19-DATA-EXPLORATION-AND-DASHBOARD/README.md

 The primary goals of my visualizations are:

-- Total Cases, Total deaths and the Death Percentage Worldwide?
+- Total Cases, Total Deaths and the Death Percentage Worldwide?
-- How each continent was affected by Covid-19?
+- How each Continent was affected by Covid-19?
-- How each country has been effected by Covid-19?
+- How each Country has been effected by Covid-19?
-- How the top countries were affected by covid-19 (top 7)?
+- How the Top Countries were affected by covid-19 (Top 7)?
+- How many Countries have less than 50% Vaccination By 2024?
+- How many Countries have been Fully Vaccinated By 2024?
+- Vaccinations Administered till May 1, 2024 in India?

 **Visualization 1**: *Covid-19 Global Numbers*
 A Simple Tabular view representing Total Cases, Total deaths and Death Percentage Globally.